D.C. announces $350 million program to help residents pay rent and utility bills

 “You don’t have to wait until you are facing eviction.
 We would like to be able to help residents now,” D.C.
 Department of Human Services Director Laura Zeilinger said at Monday’s news conference.
 She said that at least 50 people had started filling out applications since the program opened that morning, and that landlords can apply on behalf of their tenants but the tenant must then consent before the money is disbursed.

 D.C.
-Council member Anita Bonds (D-At-Large), who appeared with Zeilinger and the mayor Monday, said the city needs to get the funds out quickly.
+Council member Anita Bonds (D-At Large), who appeared with Zeilinger and the mayor Monday, said the city needs to get the funds out quicklyor risk losing some of the federal money.
 “I’m really appealing to all of our tenants to take advantage of this money,” she said.
 “It’s not very savvy if we don’t.”

-The money for the programs comes from two tranches of federal money: $200 million in congressional spending signed into law last December, and $152 million from March’s American Rescue Plan.
+The money for the programs comes from two tranches of federal funds: $200 million in congressional spending signed into law last December, and $152 million from March’s American Rescue Plan.

-According to Deputy Mayor Falcicchio, under the law signed in December, 65 percent of the first round of funding must be “obligated” by the end of September in order for the city to receive the remaining 35 percent.
+According to Falcicchio, under the law signed in December, 65 percent of the first round of funding must be “obligated” by the end of September for the city to receive the remaining 35 percent.
 Similar demands govern the second batch of federal money, but those deadlines aren’t until the end of the fiscal year 2022.

 Falcicchio said that the key to obligating the funding for relief payments is knowing how many people need access to the help.